ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 In addition, the following options have changed:

-* `enable_*_locations` options have all been deprecated.
+* `enable_*_locations` options have all been removed.
 Instead, you can now add [location group names] to the `exclude_locations` option to prevent them from containing important items.

   [location group names]: /tutorial/Dark%20Souls%20III/locations/en#location-groups